Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Spider mites are the most miniature of pests.
 You hold a piece of white paper beneath a yellowing, speckled leaf.
 Tap the blade with your finger and notice if tiny dots the size of a period hop off.

 They hate water and being wet.
-Experts suggest routinely spraying under the leaves with water, where spider mites lay their eggs, is an effective method of control comparable to garden chemicals.
+Experts suggest routinely spraying under the leaves with water, where spider mites lay their eggs, is an effective control method comparable to garden chemicals.

 You need to be vigilant and look for changes in the leaves (molting or drying.)
 It would help if you acted quickly.
 Once the Spider mites fine cobwebs form on the plant, you have a severe problem.
 It will take some doing to handle the situation.